pentathis/pentathis/README.md

 - 😇 I’m a an amateuer poet and writer, who is interested in science as well, especially in Biology
 - 📚 In particular, I am passionate about ecology, evolution and ethology
-- 👨🏻‍💻 Regarding coding, I am well-versed with Python, R, JavaScript, HTML, CSS
+- 👨🏻‍💻 Regarding coding, I am well-versed in Python, R, JavaScript, MATLAB, Julia, HTML, CSS
 - 🎮I am fond of building games
 - 🧬I also enjoy writing code for scientific projects
 - ⌛ In my free time (read: most of the time), I enjoy writing ✍🏻, reading 📖, drawing🎨 and contemplating💭